-Q 26: Are dental or vision benefits available through the [insert name of state exchange]?
+Q 25: Are dental or vision benefits available through the [insert name of state exchange]?

-The ACA requires plans sold through the [insert name of state exchange] to include vision coverage for children, so children's vision benefits are included in plans through the [insert name of state exchange].
+The ACA requires plans sold through the [insert name of state exchange] to include vision coverage for children, but there's no process to offer a stand-alone vision plan through the [insert name of state exchange].
 Dental benefits are treated differently.
 The ACA lets insurance companies offer health plans through the [insert name of state exchange] that don't include children's dental benefits as long as the [insert name of state exchange] offers a stand-alone dental plan that includes a pediatric dental benefit.